The High Dials: History

 Following its release, the band toured Mexico and Colombia for the first time.

 In November 2018, the band returned from hiatus with the Foreverish EP and video.
+The following year, they released a new album in two parts: Primitive Feelings, Parts I & II (combined together in vinyl format).

 Members

 The High Dials have had a fluctuating line-up since 2003, centered on founding members Trevor Anderson and Robbie MacArthur.
-Band members have included drummer George Donoso III (ex- The Dears) keyboardist and backing vocalist Eric Dougherty, drummer Max Hebert, bassist/sitarist Rishi Dhir and Robb Surridge (drums).
-MacArthur is also a member of Montreal-based The Besnard Lakes.
+Band members have included drummer George Donoso III (ex–The Dears), keyboardist and backing vocalist Eric Dougherty, drummer Max Hebert, bassist/sitarist Rishi Dhir, and Robb Surridge (drums).